SFDO-Tooling/Snowfakery/docs/index.md

   --continuation-file FILENAME    Continue generating a dataset where
                                   'continuation-file' left off

+  --load-declarations FILE        Declarations to mix into the generated
+                                  mapping file

   --version                       Show the version and exit.
   --help                          Show this message and exit.